LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 }
 ```

-Notice that I specify `nullable()` this time, just in case - maybe there will be separate facility without categories.
+Notice that I specify `nullable()` this time, just in case - maybe there will be a separate facility without categories.

 Also, instead of `constrained()`, I specify `references()->on()`, because the table name is not `categories`, as the default `facilities.category_id` field name would expect.